Jamie Cotter is a full-service litigator who represents public, private, and corporate clients with all of their litigation needs.

 - Trick Technologies, Inc. v.
 High Speed Aggregate, Inc., 2013 WL 3865592 (Obtained summary judgment in favor of Chapter 7 bankruptcy trustee on adversary proceeding on fraudulent transfer claim).

 - Denver, Colorado and Wyoming Bar Associations

-- Selected for inclusion in Colorado Super Lawyers®, Rising Star, 2014– 2017
+- Colorado Super Lawyers, Rising Star, 2014–2022

 - Rated “AV-Preeminent” from Martindale-Hubbell

 - Co-Author, “U.S. Supreme Court Holds That Plaintiffs Must Suffer Concrete Harm to Sue in Federal Court,” July 12, 2021